Find answers to common retirement account questions.

 Documentation for Medical Expenses

 > Medical/Dental/Hospital Expenses: Copy of the medical/dental/hospital bill listing the medical/dental/hospital expenses and totals on letterhead of the medical or insurance provider showing the participant or the dependent as the patient or insured.
 Bill must not be older than 90 days.
 Itemized insurance and medical/dental/hospital bills must show the insured and uninsured portion of the expenses.
 If doctor, hospital, or other health care bills are not covered, the provider must verify thie information directly on the medical bill in addition to signing and providing their title.
-If the bill indicates a due date that has already past, the participant needs to provide us with an updated bill.
+If the bill indicates a past due date, the participant needs to have an updated bill.

 *If the physician/dentist refuses to perform future treatment without payment in advance, the participant needs to include a signed treatment plan from the doctor’s office.
 This must include the title of the person signing, stating the future date of the appointment and that payment is expected at the time service is rendered.
 The treatment plan must show the estimated insurance portion and the amount due by the patient.

-**If the bill is in the name of anyone other than the participant, we need proof of dependent.
+**If the bill is in the name of anyone other than the participant, proof of dependent is needed.
 This includes either the participant’s tax documentation indicating proof of dependent or the dependent’s birth certificate.

 > Long-term Care Services: Copy of the service bill listing the services and dollar amounts of expenses on service-provider letterhead or insurance provider showing the participant or the dependent as the patient or insured.
 Itemized insurance and medical/dental bills must show the insured and the uninsured portion of the expenses.
 Bill must not be older than 90 days.